KMOX: Entercom/Audacy ownership

+On March 6, 2025, RadioInsight.com reported that KMOX's programming would begin to simulcast on sister station WHHL (104.1 FM) in the week before opening day of the 2025 Cardinals season.
+This change was officially announced on March 10; the simulcast on 104.1, renamed KMOX-FM, launched on March 24, with an automated version of WHHL's former format replacing KMOX on 98.7.

 Sports

 KMOX has had a long history of broadcasting sports.
 In 1926, it aired the Cardinals-Yankees World Series, and starting the next season the station began airing St. Louis Cardinals' games.

 During the 1930s and 1940s, KMOX was one of several St. Louis stations broadcasting both the Cardinals and St. Louis Browns baseball games.
 KMOX lost broadcasting rights in 1948 when a new Cardinals radio network was formed by the team, but by the 1950s, it became the flagship station of that network (in part due to its clear channel status).

 KMOX's most famous sports broadcaster was Jack Buck, who was the station's year-round sports director during the years he was also calling baseball and football for the CBS radio and television networks.
 Another famous announcer was Harry Caray, who did play-by-play for Cardinals' baseball from 1945 through 1969.
 Dan Kelly was hired in 1968 to broadcast the new Blues hockey team and became the voice of hockey in the city until his death in 1989: his son John is the team's TV commentator today.
 Bill Wilkerson, the station's football caller, was the first black man to be the lead announcer for an NFL team when he took over commentary duties for the football Cardinals in 1973: three years later, he would assume the same position for Mizzou football, where once again he would be one of the first black primary broadcasters in major college athletics, only leaving the post in 1993 when he was poached by KTRS.
 Bob Costas did play-by-play on KMOX for the Spirits of St. Louis of the American Basketball Association from 1974 until the ABA-NBA merger in June 1976.

 At times, the station's emphasis had shifted away from broadcasting St. Louis professional sports teams.
 In 2000, the St. Louis Blues hockey team moved to KTRS after having been on KMOX for all but three of the team's 33 seasons (1967–2000), but the games returned starting in the 2006–07 season.
 The St. Louis Blues moved to WXOS starting in the 2019–2020 season.
 In 2006, the Cardinals' broadcasts moved to KTRS after 52 seasons on KMOX (1954–2005) after the team purchased controlling interest in KTRS.
 On September 1, 2010, the Cardinals announced the return of broadcasts to KMOX, starting in the 2011 baseball season.